abell529/PDF-Accessibility/README.md

 # PDF-Remediation

-CLI tool that turns any PDF into a more accessible version
-by adding alt-text, a tag tree, page bookmarks, and metadata
+CLI tool that turns any PDF into a more accessible version by adding alt-text, OCR text, a basic tag tree that links images as tagged figures, bookmarks, and metadata including language
 — all powered by the OpenAI API.

 ```bash